-What if the single biggest nutritional difference between a professional cyclist and the rest of
+What if the single biggest nutritional difference between a professional cyclist and the rest of us wasn’t how many grams of carbohydrate they take on per hour during a race?

-was something far simpler, and far more actionable, than that?
+What if it was something far simpler, and far more actionable, than that?

-What if the pros just do a much better job of eating more on the days they train hard, and
+What if the pros just do a much better job of eating more on the days they train hard, and less on the days they don’t!?

 It sounds almost too obvious to be interesting.
-But the data behind this idea is striking, and
+But the data behind this idea is striking, and it points to something that most recreational riders are quietly getting wrong, week after week, without ever realising it.

 .jpg)